Every 10 years, the Census counts everyone living in the United States. Find out how to be counted and be a voice for your community in 2020.

 Every home will receive the Census by April 1.
 Complete the Census online, by phone, or by mail.

 Food pantries and community groups can help promote Census participation.
 The Food Depository provides outreach materials and educational sessions.
-We will also host Census completion events at select partner sites.
+Download our Census toolkit here.

 Privacy and Security